bernwo/AP3082-Ising-Model/docs/journal.md

 ### Flipping a random single spin

-This was implemented in the function
+This was implemented in the function `flip_a_spin(spins)`.
+To choose a random spin, we use `numpy.random.randint()` to randomly index a spin on the lattice.
+Then, to flip the sign of the spin, we used `numpy.negative`.

 ### Results of the Metropolis(2D) Ising model simulation